How to Identify Drive In Sales Candidates With Dr Christopher Croner

 Using Sales Psychology To Hire Top-Performers

-In this episode of the Selling in Asia Podcast, Tom Abbott sits down with Dr Christopher Croner, the Principal of SalesDrive, LLC – a firm specialising in selecting and deploying high-performing salespeople.
-Join them as they discuss how to identify drive in sales candidates.
-In particular, the three elements of internal “drive” set these top-performers apart from the rest.
-So watch, read or listen now so that you never hire a bad salesperson again
+In this Selling in Asia Podcast episode, Tom Abbott sits down with Dr. Christopher Croner, the Principal of SalesDrive, LLC – a firm that specializes in selecting and deploying high-performing salespeople.
+Join them as they discuss how to identify ‘drive’ in sales candidates.
+In particular, the three internal “drive” elements set these top performers apart from the rest.
+So watch, read or listen now to never hire a bad salesperson again

 The 3 characteristics to identify Drive in sales professionals

-When looking to hire top performing sales professionals, the ones that will try harder and do more to close deals, you need to identify their level of drive.
-Drive refers to their level of internal motivation.
-Drive has been identified to be one of the main characteristics that separate the top performers from the underachievers.
+When looking to hire top-performing sales professionals, the ones who will try harder and do more to close deals, you need to identify their level of drive.
+‘Drive’ refers to their level of internal motivation.
+‘Drive’ has been identified as one of the main characteristics separating top performers from the underachievers.
 Here are three characteristics to identify drive in prospective sales professionals:

 1. Need for Achievement

 When we talk about the need for achievement, we’re talking about the person who wants to do well simply for the sake of doing well.
-A person high in need for achievement usually stands out by naturally wanting to set the bar high.
+A person who needs achievement usually stands out by naturally wanting to set the bar high.
 They jump at challenges and look to set the bar even higher.
 They’re constantly focused on producing excellence just for the sake of excellence.
-These people get up every morning and make things happen without the need to have somebody standing over them, watching them.
-So with companies becoming increasingly more remote with blended teams relying on all types of communication, this characteristic continues to be even more critical.
+These people get up every morning and make things happen without needing somebody standing over them, watching them.
+So, with companies becoming increasingly more remote and blended teams relying on all types of communication, this characteristic continues to be even more critical.

 2. Competitiveness